openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The RP shall explicitly request any data it wants the OP to add to the `verification` element.

-Therefore, the RP MUST set fields one step deeper into the structure if it wants to obtain evidence.
+Therefore, the RP shall set fields one step deeper into the structure if it wants to obtain evidence.
 One or more entries in the `evidence` array are used as filter criteria and templates for all entries in the result array.
 The following example shows a request asking for evidence of type `document` only.

 <{{examples/request/verification_deeper.json}}